gnud/global-weather-cli/README.md

 Open settings go to javascript/libraries and click download, find jest and click OK.
 Now "describe" and "it" are recognizable by the IDE.

+# TODOS

+- [ ] More unit test for postal codes
+- [ ] More unit tests for weather API
+- [ ] More unit tests for app arguments handling
+- [ ] Format the date time output